api-evangelist/privacy/README.md

-# API Performance
+# Privacy
-This is my API performance research
+This is my privacy research.